paraglider-project/paraglider/docs/source/overview/api.rst

 Namespace Operations
 --------------------
-Interact with the namespaces on the Invisinets Controller.
+Interact with the namespaces on the Paraglider Controller.
 The active namespace is a client-side CLI construct.
 All REST requests to the controller will be scoped on a namespace.

 Set
 ^^^